KasparEtter/ef1p/pages/email/email.md

 of [John Podesta](https://en.wikipedia.org/wiki/John_Podesta),
-the chairman of [Hillary Clinton's 2016 presidential campaign](https://en.wikipedia.org/wiki/Hillary_Clinton_2016_presidential_campaign), DKIM signatures proved the [authenticity of emails](https://www.wikileaks.org/DKIM-Verification.html) that leading Democrats claimed to be fabricated by Russian intelligence agencies.
+the chairman of [Hillary Clinton's 2016 presidential campaign](https://en.wikipedia.org/wiki/Hillary_Clinton_2016_presidential_campaign), DKIM signatures proved the [authenticity of emails](https://www.wikileaks.org/DKIM-Verification.html) which leading Democrats claimed to be fabricated by Russian intelligence agencies.
 On the other hand, signing all outgoing emails makes it more difficult for others to frame you for things that you've never written.
 While nothing speaks against deploying [SPF](#sender-policy-framework) and